rose-pine/sublime-text/readme.md

 For Sublime Text 4, should also work on version 3.

 To install manually, from the menu go to Preferences > Browse Packages.
-Then download this reposity to a new directory called "Theme - Rose Pine" inside the "Packages" directory.
+Then download this repository to a new directory called "Theme - Rose Pine" inside the "Packages" directory.

 This package is also available on [Package Control](https://packagecontrol.io).